Where to exchange money in Prague and how much?

 Please read on to learn where to go and not to be scammed.

 Be careful, in some exchange offices you can find very similar exchange rates, sometimes even higher, however, this might be a trap called “commission”.
 Charging a commission is a good trick of some exchange offices.
 At the end – not a good deal.
-Always ask ahead – “do you charge a comission?”
+I know that many people also like to go to exchange money in the banks – but this not the best deal either.
+Yes, it´s safe but the exchange rates are not very impressive.

 where to echange money in prague

 Our currency is called the Czech Crown (CZK).
-Yes, we are members of the EU but still use the Czech Crowns here (CZK)
+Yes, we are members of the EU but still use the Czech Crowns here.

 Where do locals go to exchange money in Prague?

 Many Czechs, including me, go to a place called EXCHANGE CZ as we all know that many exchange offices downtown (or at railway stations) are notorious for ripping people off.
 I am repeating: railway station.
 My clients were scammed there as well.
 What a fantastic “welcome to Prague”!!
-EXCHANGE CZ has two locations, one is only few steps away from the Astronomical Clock, the other one is a bit away from the city center – but offers better exchange rates…
+EXCHANGE CZ has two branches, one is only few steps away from the Astronomical Clock, the other one is a bit away from the city center – but offers the top exchange rates…

 So, which one to choose?